 Introduction to Symmetric Key Encryption

 A symmetrical key is used for encrypting and decrypting electronic information in cryptography.
 It means you must have the same key used to encrypt information to decrypt and decrypt the information to encrypt.
-Data are translated to a type using symmetric encryption algorithms, which can not be understood by anyone who has no secret key to decrypt it.
-The symmetrical algorithm provides a high level of security.
+This is because data are translated to a type using symmetric encryption algorithms, which can not be understood by anyone who has no secret key to decrypt it.
+Thus, the symmetrical algorithm provides a high level of security.

-- As we have already mentioned in the symmetric key encryption technique, only a single key, also known as the secret key, is used for both the encryption and decryption of electronic information.
+- As we have already mentioned in the symmetric key encryption technique, only a single key, also known as the secret key, is used to encrypt and decrypt electronic information.
 Therefore both the entities which are participating in the process of symmetric key encryption must make sure that a single key is shared among both the groups of parties.
 This one is a less reliable method than asymmetric key encryption as this technique uses both the public and the private keys for decryption and encryption purposes.

 - In the case of symmetric key encryption, the secret key that both the parties possess can be anything such as a passcode or a password.
 It can also be the random string of letters or numbers generated by a secure random number generator (RNG).
 This RNG is used for critical applications such as banking based encryption, where the symmetric keys must be developed by making use of RNG, which is also an industry-wide standard such as FIPS 140-2.